 Though flaxseeds can’t rival the natural cream of coconut or richness of cashews, it turns out that a dairy-free milk beverage made with cold pressed flax oil does have the smooth consistency of dairy milk.
 Plus it tastes pretty darn impressive.
 Plus, each serving of Good Karma Flaxmilk contains 1200 mg of Omega 3, is low in calories (just 25 per cup in the Unsweetened), and is fortified with vitamin A (10%), vitamin D (25%), vitamin B12 (25%), and calcium (30%).
 The Original and Vanilla do contain some sugar (cane sugar) but less than many comparative brands (7 and 11 grams, respectively).

-The Vanilla Good Karma Flaxmilk flavor was much sweeter than I expected, almost hinting at dessert.
+This flavor was much sweeter than I expected, almost hinting at dessert.
 The flavor is VERY vanilla, which I absolutely loved.
 It also has a semi-rich, 2% like texture that was incredibly smooth and easy to drink.
 I found it to be less thick than coconut milk beverage but smoother and more fulfilling than almond milk beverage.
 I think this one could be a big hit in almost any sweet recipe!
 As well as in everyday drinks like hot cocoa, coffee, and tea.

 Wow, the Original Good Karma Flaxmilk was, well … perfect.
 I could easily taste why this was a unanimous winner among dairy drinkers.
 It was fluid, smooth, lightly creamy, and yet refreshing.
 This classic variety has a hint of sweetness, but is relatively neutral in taste, with a seamless overall flavor.
 It seemed quite versatile, though I still wouldn’t use it in a purely savory recipe, like mashed potatoes.

 For my own personal use (beyond reviews), I typically purchase Unsweetened dairy-free milk beverage, so this was the flavor of Good Karma Flaxmilk I was most curious about.
 Truthfully, it wasn’t as scrumptious as the other two for the obvious reason: no sweetener.
 However, my interest in milk alternatives isn’t for sipping, it’s for everyday smoothies and recipes.
 The Unsweetened Good Karma Flaxmilk added just the right amount of body to my breakfast smoothies, and the fairly neutral yet somewhat savory flavor seemed like a fluid fit for most dishes.
-I would definitely consider purchasing this one again for further testing.

 The Facts on Good Karma Flaxmilk